pradeephubgit/appsignal-docs/source/guides/filter-data/filter-session-data.html.md

 filter_session_data: ["password"]
 ```

-Results in this view for the parameters of a web request on AppSignal.com:
+Results in this view for the session data of a web request on AppSignal.com:

 ```json
 {